Ella-0/Ella-0.github.io/no-gnu-linux.md

 	../
 ```

-For the second build for some weird reason cmake can only be executed with the ful path
+For the second build for some weird reason cmake can only be executed with the full path
 therefore we have to type `/usr/bin/cmake` instead of `cmake`.
 We also need to specify
 the make program a cmake is designed to detect Ninja not Samurai.
 It also can't detect the
 c compiler so we pass that manually.
 And still keep openssl off for now.

+This can be fixed by setting the `PATH` environment variable.

 ```sh
 /usr/bin/cmake -G Ninja \